krynnlord/PythonApps/README.md

 ### ND Counties
 Database of all ND Counties.
 Ability to add, delete counties as well as adding cities to counties.

+### Contacts
+Contact storage with exported to CSV for easy add/delete

 ### Settings file for Windows CMD
 Example of Location of settings file for cmd: C:\Users\...\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState